nui-ai/mediapipe/mediapipe_analysis/analysis/flow_graph_visualization.md

 - **`-` key** → Decrease edge lengths a bit
 - a minimum limit prevents edges from becoming too short (50px minimum)
 - limitation: these keys are not active when the cursor is in the search box or the search box has focus
+- if any sizes are really off for you (font sizes, overall graph size) then tweak the generating script's parameters mentioned below.

 ## Example Launch